drhsqlite/pikchr/doc/differences.md

 PIC was designed to be embedded in [troff][troff] - an historically significant but now obsolete markup language developed at Bell Labs in the late 1970s and early 1980s.
-PIC could embed troff markup in the middle of a drawing, a capability omitted from Pikchr (obviously).
+PIC could include troff markup in the middle of a drawing, a capability omitted from Pikchr (obviously).

 [troff]: https://en.wikipedia.org/wiki/Troff

 ## New Object Types

-Pikchr supports serveral new object types that were unavailable in PIC.
+Pikchr supports several new object types that were unavailable in PIC.

 ~~~ pikchr indent